roliveira/nilt/README.md

-# Numerical Laplace Transform Inversion Methods
+# Numerical Inverse Laplace Transform Methods

-This repository is used to benchmark different algorithms for the numerical Laplace Inversion.
-This work was originally developed in [Oliveira (2021)](https://spiral.imperial.ac.uk/).
+This repository is used to benchmark different algorithms for the numerical Laplace Transform Inversion.
+This work was partly developed in [Oliveira (2021)](https://spiral.imperial.ac.uk/).

 ## Stehfest Algorithm